-NEW: All performances (excluding Productions) are expected to set-up props in 30 seconds and remove props in 30 seconds.
-Productions are expected to set-up props in 2:30 minutes and remove props in 2:30 minutes.
+All performances (excluding Super Lines & Productions) are expected to set-up props in 30 seconds and remove props in 30 seconds.
+Super Lines & Productions are expected to set-up props in 2:30 minutes and remove props in 2:30 minutes.
 If prop set-up/removal exceeds these time limits, performances may be subject to a point deduction or warning.
-Starting in 2018, an additional 1:00 minute total for set-up/removal of props may be purchased for a flat fee of $25.00.
+An additional 1:00 minute total for set-up/removal of props may be purchased for a flat fee of $25.00.

 Fire (including candles, matches, lighters), fireworks (including sparklers), explosives, swords, knives, weapons and use of animals are strictly prohibited.
 No form of liquid, gel, powder, glass objects, aerosol cans of any type (including hairspray or spray paint) may be used that will physically alter the surface of the tarkett floor.
 Prohibited items include: water (on body, costume, or prop), wet paint (on body, costume, or prop), fake blood, fake snow, silly string, bubbles, confetti, streamer or confetti cannons, loose feathers, candy, chalk, crushed cork, flour, loose glitter (on body, costume or prop), sand, sawdust, dry ice, etc. Any act that uses a substance that is not permitted and creates a safety hazard on the tarkett floor may result in a point deduction and/or disqualification.
 Please contact the Rainbow office if you need further clarification on our prop and set rules.